 Owning and future-proofing every part of your sales and marketing strategy means using the latest technological advancements such as AI marketing and behavior analytics to your advantage.

-One thing that Google Analytics doesn’t do very well is tell you what your visitors find interesting on a specific page and where they are getting stuck.
-Investing time and effort to analyze the behavior of your users will get you first-hand insights into what people are interested in and to understand what your customers want and care about.
+One thing that Google Analytics doesn’t do very well tells you what your visitors find interesting on a specific page and where they are getting stuck.
+Investing time and effort to analyze the behavior of your users will get you first-hand insights into what people are interested in and understand what your customers want and care about.

 Companies use website visitor tracking to understand in detail how visitors interact with their site.
 Teams use visitors’ information to adjust the website content and structure to eliminate needless steps and nudge more visitors to purchase, sign up, and return.

 Before you implement a user behavior analytics tool, you must create a tracking plan, where you will record a list of events and user behaviors they consider useful and worth tracking.

 10. Optimize Conversions by Improving your Contact Forms